-Pasta primavera made in one pot and made extra cheese with tortellini!
-Dinner is ready to be served in 20 minutes!
+One Pot Tortellini Primavera is a pasta primavera made in one pot is extra cheesy with tortellini!
+Dinner is so easy and is ready to be served in 20 minutes!

 If I had to name the top five dinners from my childhood, these would be it: kielbasa and cabbage, corned beef wrapped chicken casserole (so. freaking. good.), McDonald’s (true story), breakfast for dinner, and pasta primavera.
 And if we had name a sixth I’d say Hamburger Helper.
 To this day I still get cravings for a box of Hamburger Helper.
 The McDonald’s though, I’ve moved on from.

-This version isn’t anywhere close to my dads, as he would use fettuccine noodles, different veggies than what I used, and he usually served it with chicken on top, but this version definitely gets points for convenience and extra cheese in the tortellini.
+This version isn’t anywhere close to my dads, as he would use fettuccine noodles, different veggies than what I used, and he usually served it with chicken on top, but this one pot meal definitely gets points for convenience and extra cheese in the tortellini.
 You can’t go wrong with extra cheese.

 So tell me – what dishes bring you back to your childhood?